Avaiga/taipy-getting-started-gui/step_05/ReadMe.md

 - **Scenario** scope: pipelines share the same Data Node within a scenario.

-- **Cycle** scope: scenarios from the same cycle share the same Data Node
+- **Cycle** scope: scenarios from the same cycle share the same Data Node.

-- **Global** scope: unique Data Node for all the scenarios/pipelines/cycles
+- **Global** scope: unique Data Node for all the scenarios/pipelines/cycles.

 === "Taipy Studio/TOML configuration"